-"UCITS Directive"

-"UCITS Regulations"

-the European Communities Undertakings for Collective Investment in Transferable Securities) Regulations, 2011 (S.I.
-No. 352 of 2011), as amended (and as may be further amended consolidated or substituted from time to time) and any regulations or notices issued by the Central Bank pursuant thereto for the time being in force means a cash account opened at umbrella level in the name of the Trustee on behalf of the Fund through which subscriptions, redemptions or dividends payable to or from the relevant Sub-Fund will be channelled and managed the United States of America (including the States and the District of Columbia), its territories, its possessions and other areas subject to its jurisdiction
+November 14, 2018, as amended and restated on 1 April, 2019 and as may be further amended from time to time in accordance with the requirements of the Central Bank "Trustee" CACEIS Investor Services Bank S.A.
+Dublin Branch or any other company approved by the Central Bank as trustee of the Fund "UCITS" means an Undertaking for Collective Investment in Transferable Securities established pursuant to the UCITS Directive "UCITS Directive" means EC Council Directive 2009/65/EC of 13 July 2009 as amended by way of EC Council Directive 2014/91/EU and as may be further amended, consolidated or substituted from time to time "UCITS Regulations" the European Communities Undertakings for Collective Investment in Transferable Securities) Regulations, 2011 (S.I.
+No. 352 of 2011), as amended (and as may be further amended consolidated or substituted from time to time) and any regulations or notices issued by the Central Bank pursuant thereto for the time being in force "Umbrella Cash Account" means a cash account opened at umbrella level in the name of the Trustee on behalf of the Fund through which subscriptions, redemptions or dividends payable to or from the relevant Sub-Fund will be channelled and managed "United States" the United States of America (including the States and the District of Columbia), its territories, its possessions and other areas subject to its jurisdiction "US Person" any person who is a US person as defined in the US Internal Revenue Code of 1986, as amended (the " Code "), a "US Person" as defined in Regulation S under the US Securities Act of 1933, as amended (the " Securities Act ") or not a "non-United States person" as defined in Commodity Futures Trading Commission Rule 4.7.

-"Umbrella Cash Account"

-"United States"

-"US Person"

-any person who is a US person as defined in the US Internal Revenue Code of 1986, as amended (the "Code"), a "US Person" as defined in Regulation S under the US Securities Act of 1933, as amended (the "Securities Act") or not a "non-United States person" as defined in Commodity Futures Trading Commission Rule 4.7.
 For the avoidance of doubt, a person will not be a US Person only if such person (i) does not fall within the definition of US Person from the Code; (ii) does not fall within the definition of "US Person from Regulation S; and (iii) falls within the definition of "non-United States person" found in CFTC Rule 4.7.
-The details of these definitions are set forth in Appendix IV of the Prospectus a person who is registered as the holder of a Unit from time to time relevant Class
+The details of these definitions are set forth in Appendix IV of the Prospectus "Unitholder" a person who is registered as the holder of a Unit from time to time